iiab/iiab/roles/jupyterhub/README.md

 4. Re-create the user whose password needs resetting within that same dialog.

 5. Ask the user to log in again with their new password as usual.
-This will be their new password going forward.Users changing their own password
+This will be their new password going forward.Users changing their own password.
-Users can change their password by first logging into their account and then visiting the url <your_server_ip>/hub/auth/change-password.